Procurement Strategy - The Number One Mistake Most Companies Make

 The benefits of implementing SMBO are many:

-SMBO facilitates effective planning: SMBO makes planning in the supply chain much more effective.
-Everyone is forced to look at results as opposed to feelings or crisis management.
+SMBO makes planning in the supply chain much more effective.
+Everyone is forced to look at results as opposed to feelings or crises management.
 When effective planning is put in place, fewer of those problems tend to arise, allowing the company and supplier to focus on what is important.

-SMBO facilitates personal leadership: SMBO gives supplier managers and suppliers the opportunity to display their skills and performance.
-Keeping all suppliers focused will shed a very positive light on supplier managers and make them more likely to advance within the company.
+SMBO gives supplier managers and suppliers the opportunity to display their skills and performance.
+Keeping all suppliers focused will paint a supplier manager in a very positive light and make them more likely to advance within the company.